NickGatti/CloudMachineLearn/readme.md

-# Cloud Based Machine Learning, Javascript
+# Cloud Based Machine Learning Result Indexing on a Blockchain, made with Javascript

 ### Simply what it says it is